DIBBS-project/DIBBS-project.github.io/docs/users.rst

 On the first access you will be presented the following screen which states that you need to authenticate.
-Click on the **authenticate** button to be redirected on the Central Authenticate Service.
+Click on the **authenticate** button to be redirected on the Central Authentication Service.

 .. image:: images/auth_1.png